foundations-fall-2016/session2/README.md

 ##Homework

+My final files are available [here](http://daniel.deverell.com/css-files/foundation-fall-2016/session2-master.zip)

-1. Incorporate the new float-based tabs into your Brooklyn Eats homework from last week.
-Upload your page(s) to your NYU account.
+1. Do the homework from last week.
+Incorporate the new float-based tabs into your last week's homework.
+Be sure you can navigate between at least two pages and upload them to your NYU server space.
+Email me the link.